 Process Operator, Hiteshkumar Raval, at the new LNG plant on the Wesfarmers LPG site at Kwinana, Western Australia.
+Kleenheat Gas tanker operator, Patrick McDonnell, with one of the new Evol LNG tankers.

 Air Liquide WA: The business continued to focus on the optimisation of supply chain solutions and enhancement of sales delivery processes, together with developing long-term growth opportunities within the oil and gas sector.